 Although wet boat dock storage is a quick way to get out on the water, it has more disadvantages than advantages.
 Leaving your boat in the water all summer long can cause damage to your boat.
-It’s constantly being subject to unpredictable weather, ultra violet light, and high waters.
-Wet docking can be extremely costly if storms cause damage to a prop or strut.
-Wet docking should only be used when there is only a few days between activity.
+It’s constantly being subject to unpredictable weather, ultraviolet light and high waters.
+Wet docking can also be extremely costly if storms cause damage to a prop or strut.
+Wet docking should only be used when there are only a few days between activity.